redbone1983/google-homepage/README.md

 # google-homepage
 Project Objectives :

-Build a Google Hompage Clone:
+Build a Google Homepage Clone:
 Link to my interpretation: https://redbone1983.github.io/google-homepage/

 Note: A future version of myself plans to refactor this even more...